TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/06_lesson/lesson.md

     7. Ensure that students are able to ask questions in class throughout the project

 ###Accommodation/Differentiation
-    1. Ask students to research casting.
-Have them add, substract, or multiply values as part of the story.
+Ask students to research casting.
+Have them add, subtract, or multiply values as part of the story.

 [Mad Libs Example Code]: project.py
 [Project Spec]: project.md